GuidanceMantras/GuidanceMantras/README.md

 - The meaning of minimalistic is to having only needed things in life
 - Minimalistic says that "One should buy only needed/essential things in life"
 - An example for minimalistic is to having a car worth of 10 Lakhs for your use and for your family.
 Minimalistic does not say to buy a car worth of 1 Crore for your family use, when you are earning a 10 lakhs per year.

+### Networking
+- Please be connected with likely minded people everyday always
+- Networking gives you more knowledge than anything

+### Planning
+- Plan everything in your life, such as getting Jobs, going out or doing something, eventually it reduce the burden and save time

+### Buying things
+- You should know the use case of each item, which you need to buy and actual cost of it
+- Before buying anything, please check whether the price make sense or not,
+- Before buying look into different websites/shops to compare prices

+### Do It Yourself
+- One should know/learn how to do your works by yourself, at-least simple things

+### Problems
+- World problems are not your problems, keep in mind
+- Your problems are only your problems, keep in mind

+### Responsibilities
+- You should know your responsibilites/obligation in your life first such as financial, job, home and parents
+- Take care of your finance for your future and your family future
+### Dealing with people
+- Not all the people on earth are good, similarly, not all the people are bad
+- You should know how to distinguish between good and bad people
+- People use mind-game  to manipulate others, so be aware of it
+- Always stay away from any financial things with other people/strangers
+- People will be nice when taking money from you, afterwards, people behave strangely.

 ### Chain of effects in life
 - will be added with diagram
 -